 - Legal Protection- The proprietors with a registered trademark can only file a suit against counterfeited goods.
-Non- registration of trademark takes away this right.
-If someone infringes the trade mark, a suit can be filed against him for trademark So, nobody can sell fake and fraudulent products under your name.
+No- registration of trademark takes away this right.
+If someone infringes the trademark, a suit can be filed against him for trademark violation.
+So, nobody can sell fake and fraudulent products under your name.

 - Exclusive Right to Use- A registered trademark provides an exclusive right to use and hence prevents the good from getting counterfeited.
 It keeps the quality of the product intact and helps in building up the trust among the customers.
 It means only Nike can sell its products under the trademark “just do it” as it has registered it under its name.

 - Protects the Goodwill- A registered trademark helps in protecting the goodwill of the company.
 It prevents passing off of goods and hence builds trust among the customers.

 - Avoids Confusion and Deception- A registered trademark helps in avoiding confusion and deception.
 A customer can relate to the quality of the product.
 It builds upon the trust which prevents others from selling counterfeit goods.
 For example – customers can identify the difference between Coca Cola and Campa Cola through its trademark and brand name.

 - It gives uniqueness and identification- A trademark gives uniqueness to your product.
 It creates an identity in the eyes of the customers.
 The customers identify the quality of the products through the trademark.
 This puts a hold on the counterfeiting of products.
 A registered trademark prevents infringing activities like meta-tagging, piracy, etc.